Protect your online identity with this email security guide

 Most services handle search on the server because they do not encrypt your data.
 This is insecure because it requires for the data to be accessible by a server that you as the user have no control over.
 Instead, Tutanota searches your encrypted data locally on your device.
 This innovative feature stores an encrypted search index on your device, which cannot be accessed by us or by any other third party.

-5. DANE support to prevent man-in-the-middle attacks
+5. DANE support

 Register your own encrypted mail account now.
 When switching to Tutanota, you'll find that securing your emails is much easier than expected.
 Read here why it's time to leave Google and be sure to check our security comparison between GMX and Tutanota.